 RW: Is it a pleasure to paint?

 Arthur: It’s difficult.
-See, it’s easy to start a picture, but it’s hard to, sometimes it’s very hard to end it.
+See, it’s easy to start a picture, but sometimes it’s very hard to end it.
 Sometimes a painting just gets better and better until you’re done.
 Sometimes it looks like it doesn’t ever want to finish.

 RW: How can you tell when it’s finished?